dfki-ric-underactuated-lab/skidy/README.md

   translation: [0,0,0]
 ```

-End-effector representation wrt last link body frame in the chain as SE(3) transformation matrix.
+End-effector representation w.r.t. last link body frame in the chain as SE(3) transformation matrix.
 Here you have the same syntax options as for the body reference configuration. **Note** there is no trailing `-` as there is only one pose to be defined.

 ---